 Once the equipment is turned on we do have to check recording levels and we do that be asking, “What did you have for breakfast?”.
 Your answer will, no doubt prompt conversation - you’d be surprised.

-Then we’re into the recording and, once we’ve asked our one and only prepared question to kick off proceedings we will follow the conversation.
+Then we’re into the recording and, once we’ve asked our opening question to kick off proceedings we will follow the conversation with only 2 prepared questions (see below).
 We’ll certainly ask you to let the listeners know who you are, what you do, and if appropriate why you’re on the podcast (you may be part of an event, have something momentous to announce, or merely passing through New Zealand).

 Our most important question, and one we will use a lot is, “Why?”